 Tests for acute lymphoblastic leukaemia (ALL)

-You usually have a number of tests to check for acute lymphoblastic leukaemia (ALL).
-Your doctor may suspect or sometimes diagnose ALL from a blood test.
+You usually have several tests to check for acute lymphoblastic leukaemia (ALL).
+Your doctor may suspect ALL from a blood test.
 You then have more tests to confirm your diagnosis and find out more about the leukaemia.

 ALL is a type of blood cancer.
 It starts from white blood cells called lymphocytes Open a glossary item in the bone marrow.
 The bone marrow is the soft inner part of the bones where new blood cells are made.